Skip to main content

 Final Stage: Opioid Withdrawal

 Once an opioid use disorder is present, it is dangerous to try to quit taking opioids cold turkey alone without a good detox program.
 The opioid abuse stages of misuse, abuse, tolerance, and dependence take time.
 Once the drugs affect the brain’s chemistry, medically monitored detox is strongly recommended.
-Tapering is recommended for most people developing opioid abuse, but detox is a wise choice once a substance use disorder develops.
+Tapering is recommended for most people developing opioid abuse, but detox and rehabilitation is a wise choice once a substance use disorder develops.

 The following signs and symptoms are opioid withdrawal symptoms to watch for: